ibm-cloud-docs/atracker/cos.md

 To collect auditing events for a bucket, consider the following information:
 * Collection of auditing events in your account is optional.
 * You must configure each bucket to enable management events, or management and data events.
 Notice that you cannot enable data events only for a bucket.
-* To monitor management events, you must configure a bucket and specify the Activity Tracker instance where those events will be collected and forwarded.
+* To monitor management events, you must configure a bucket and specify the {{site.data.keyword.at_full_notm}} hosted event search instance where those events will be collected and forwarded.
 * To monitor data events, you must select the option **Track data events**.
 Then, select **read**, **write**, or **read & write** to collect events when an object is uploaded or downloaded from a bucket.

 Enable collection of auditing events after you have configured Activity Tracking in the region where the bucket is located.